 - EAT FOOD THAT IS MINIMALLY PROCESSED AND WITHOUT ADDED SUGARS

-Over the years, nutrition research has shown that people who eat the most processed food have the highest risk for heart disease, various cancers, diabetes, and premature death.
+Over the years, nutrition research has shown that people who eat the most processed food have the highest risk of heart disease, various cancers, diabetes, and premature death.
 Those people who eat vegetables, fruit, and nuts have the best health outcomes.
 Eating minimally processed food gives you the opportunity to eat wholesome foods like fruits, vegetables, lean proteins, and unrefined grains.

 How can you eliminate processed foods from your daily eating?
 The switch is not easy.
 However, you can make gradual changes and slowly replace processed foods from your diet.
 Instead of serving frozen french fries for dinner, make homemade baked sweet potato fries.
 Make your own hamburgers instead of buying fast food burgers or using frozen burger patties.
 Instead of buying yogurt with fruit on the bottom, use plain Greek yogurt and add fresh berries.
 Eat fresh fruit instead of canned.
-Make your own salad dressings; make your own spaghetti sauce.
+Make your own salad dressings or make your own spaghetti sauce.

 You may not completely eliminate processed foods from your diet and that’s alright.
 Do your best and you will be doing something wonderful for your health and your family’s health.